puma/puma/README.md

 If the new process is unable to load, it will simply exit.
 You should therefore run puma under a supervisor when using it in production.

+### Cleanup Code

+Puma isn't able to understand all the resources that your app may use, so it provides a hook in the configuration file you pass to `-C` call `on_restart`.
+The block passed to `on_restart` will be called, unsurprisingly, just before puma restarts itself.

+You should place code to close global log files, redis connections, etc in this block so that their file descriptors don't leak into the restarted process.
+Failure to do so will result in slowly running out of descriptors and eventually obscure crashes as the server is restart many times.

 ## pumactl

 If you start puma with `-S some/path` then you can pass that same path to the `pumactl` program to control your server.
 For instance: